JacklyChen/JCrash/README.md

 JCrash will shut down the app and give you a stack trace showing what the main thread was doing at the time.

-This is wonderful, but you must be careful: App initialization generally occurs on the main thread.
+#### This is wonderful, but you must be careful:
+App initialization generally occurs on the main thread.
 If your initialization code takes longer than the watchdog timer, your app will be forcibly shut down during start up!
 If you enable this feature, you MUST ensure that NONE of your normally running code holds the main thread for longer than the watchdog value!
-At the same time, you'll want to set the timer to a low enough value that the user doesn't become impatient and shut down the app manually before the watchdog triggers!
+At the same time,you'll want to set the timer to a low enough value that the user doesn't become impatient and shut down the app manually before the watchdog triggers!

 Trade off: Deadlock detection, but you must be a lot more careful about what
            runs on the main thread!